kubernetes/enhancements/keps/sig-node/4817-resource-claim-device-status/README.md

 `AllocatedDeviceStatus` which holds device specific information.

-A device, identified by `<driver name>/<pool name>/<device name>` can be represented only once in the `Devices` slice and will also mention which request caused the device to be allocated.
+A device, identified by `<driver name>/<pool name>/<device name>` can be represented only once in the `Devices` slice.
 The state and characteristics of the device are reported in the `Conditions`, representing the operational state of the device and in the `Data`, an arbitrary data field representing device specific characteristics.
 Additionally, for networking devices, a field